MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 16. Select **Overview** in the left-hand navigation pane of the **CA-Office** group window.

 17. In the Overview window, locate **Membership processing status** field.
-Wait and refresh your browser, till the status says **Update complete**.
-It may take several minutes, till the change is processed.
+Wait and refresh your browser, until the status says **Update complete**.
+It may take several minutes for the change to be processed.

-18. Then select **Members** in the left-hand navigation pane and verify in the middle of the page that, **Alex Wilber** is in there, but **Allan Deyoung** has been removed from the group.
+18. Then select **Members** in the left-hand navigation pane and then select **Refresh**.
+Verify that **Alex Wilber** is in the list of members, but that **Allan Deyoung** has been removed from the group.

 19. Select Owners from the left-hand navigation pane and verify, that Joni is still the Owner of the group, even if she does not match the dynamic group criteria.